alexreinert/piVCCU/README.md

 # piVCCU&reg;

-piVCCU is a project to install the original Homematic CCU2 firmware inside a virtualized container (lxc) on ARM based single board computers.
+piVCCU is a project to install the original Homematic CCU3 firmware inside a virtualized container (lxc) on ARM based single board computers.

 ### Goals
-* Option to run CCU2 and other software parallel on one device
+* Option to run CCU3 and other software parallel on one device
-* Usage of original CCU2 or CCU3 firmware (and not OCCU)
+* Usage of original CCU3 firmware (and not OCCU)
-* As compatible as possible with original CCU2
+* As compatible as possible with original CCU3
 * Full Homematic and Homematic IP support on all supported platforms (if RF hardware supports it)
-* Support for backup/restore between piVCCU and original CCU2 without modification
+* Support for backup/restore between piVCCU and original CCU3 without modification
 * Easy to install and update with apt
 * Support not only on Raspberry
 * Support for